 (b) if the failure or breach of this Contract is in whole or in part the fault of the Student;

-(c) if the failure or breach of this Contract is the fault of someone else not connected with the provision of the premises at which the Student is staying;
+(c) if the failure or breach of this Contract is the fault of a third party not under the reasonable direction and / or control of the School;

 (d) if the failure or breach of this Contract is in whole or in part attributable to any unusual or unforeseeable circumstances beyond the School’s control, the consequences of which could not have been avoided even if all reasonable care had been exercised; or